divyanshpthak/Whitelist-Dapp/README.md

 ```
 ## " Whitelisting "
  Whitelist is a list of registered and approved participants that are given exclusive access to contribute to an initial coin offering
- (ICO) or a presale.Crypto projects can  open whitelist so that they can collect funds for their project by selling their project’s token t
- o the whitelisted addresses.
-And later, after deploying the project to the public…that whitelisted addresses can sell their token at a high
+ (ICO) or a presale.
+Crypto projects can open whitelist so that they can collect funds for their project by selling their project’s token in early to the whitelisted addresses.
+And later, after deploying the project to the public, the whitelisted addresses can benefit from the presale by selling their tokens at a high
- price to the public.
+ price.
  Whitelisting also allows NFT projects to reward early supporters with guaranteed slots for them to mint an NFT (or multiple NFTs
  depending on the whitelisting/project rules).

-So this whitelisting is for
+So this whitelisting helps
-* Raising fund to initial projects
-* Earning source for the investors (whitelisted addresses )
+* Projects raise funds at the early stage.
+* Investors getting project tokens before the public sale.

-track down all whitelisted addresses :--->
+Track down all the whitelisted addresses from the smart contract used for this project :--->
 https://rinkeby.etherscan.io/address/0x1009e25C8AfB8531C4300f5959AdeaA72959141c (made for 10 candidates)